CampusLabs/arion/README.md

 > whose name remained unknown to the uninitiated.
 > — [Dictionary of Greek and Roman Biography and Mythology][DGRBM]

-> ...there is no man that shall catch thee by a burst of speed, neither pass
-> thee by, nay, not though in pursuit he were driving goodly Arion, the swift
-> horse of Adrastus, that was of heavenly stock
-> — [Homer, Iliad.
-23.346][Homer]

 Born of [Demeter][] and [Poseidon][], [Arion][] will reliably speak to [Kafka][] for you.
 Specifically, Arion provides an HTTP interface to the official Kafka producer through a durable, disk-backed queue.